-This post discusses leg pain and disability benefits.
+This post discusses leg pain and Social Security Disability benefits.
 There are many possible causes of leg pain, e.g. arthritis, vascular disease, diabetic neuropathy and fibromyalgia, just to name a few.

 Another cause of leg pain can be vascular disease.
 The Social Security Administration evaluates Peripheral Vascular Disease under Listing 4.11 or 4.12.
 For more read our post on Peripheral Vascular Disease and Disability benefits.